DavidLikesLearning/ClusterForecast/README.md

   - frequencyClusteringExample.pdf
   - lowDimClusteringExample.pdf

-The easiest way to leverage this is the notebook using the final functions:
+The easiest way to leverage this is the notebook using the final functions in the notebook:
   - Grouping&GeneratingFlorezRodriguez.ipynb

 Note:
 the aThesis... files are checkpoints in the path of finishing a project for school.
-These will note likely have the best functional code.
+These will not likely have the most functional, documented, and intuitive code.
 Stick to Grouping&GeneratingFlorezRodriguez.ipynb notebook and demo PDFs.